Estimated reading time: 10 minutes

-Every year without fail someone rings our doorbell wanting to seal our asphalt driveway but I’m the DIY guy around here so if I can do it the right way I won’t pay anyone to do it.
+Every year without fail, someone rings our doorbell wanting to seal our asphalt driveway, but I’m the DIY guy around here, so if I can do it the right way, I won’t pay anyone to do it.

-I won’t do something to be cheap I’ll do it because I know I can do it or call in the professionals.
+I won’t do something to be cheap; I’ll do it because I know I can do it or call in the professionals.

 There’s nothing worse than paying to get a job done twice.

-Re-sealing your asphalt driveway can extend the life of your drive by keeping out water in the winter that then freezes during cold weather.
+Re-sealing your asphalt driveway can extend the life of your drive by keeping out water in the winter that freezes during cold weather.

-I personally use a metal shovel during the winter months because it cleans the driveway of snow with a better result than a plastic shovel.
+I use a metal shovel during the winter months because it cleans the driveway of snow with a better result than a plastic shovel.

 It took a while to convince me of the benefits of re-sealing the asphalt driveway, even if it takes a beating during the winter and looks a little worse for wear in the spring.